Paidy Checkout

 REQUIRED

-Price per unit for the item.
-If the order item is a discount or coupon, make sure the unit_price is set to a negative value, so that it will be subtracted from the total amount for the order.
+Price per unit of the item.
+Displays on the Paidy app and the Merchant Dashboard.
+If the order item is a discount or coupon, set the unit_price to a negative value, so that it will be subtracted from the total amount for the order.

 string